JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-13-weathering-the-storm.md

 We are beginning to consider taking an Uber to Miami just to get off the boat.
 Currently, this is the longest my parents have ever waited to cross over to Bimini.
 Stir-crazy is a bit of an understatement right now, we're already onto our second puzzle.
 Going outside is barely even an option with the wind and rain.

 Standing on the front of the boat we can literally watch the heavy gusts as they tear across the top of the water.
 They appear as dark lines or patches skimming across the water, when it hits you the full force of the gust comes with it.
 They are called bullets, and just like real ones, some are bigger and badder than others.
-My parents' friend Randy taught me that in Australia.
+My parents' friend Randy taught us that when we sailed with him in Australia.

 I did see our Snowy Egret friend again today, I'm sure to him it was just another Friday.
 Miami has become a mysterious city cloaked in fog, barely visible on the horizon.
 The palm trees in people yards look ridiculous.
 Beside the extravagant Christmas lights, the wind has their leaves blown into some crazy looking hairdos.

 ![crazy-palm-trees](/images/crazy-palm-trees.jpg)

-*They might be stuck like that*
+*I think they might be stuck like that*

 Our plants also seem quite sad, no sun for us is a mood killer, but for them it's just a killer.
 Fingers, toes, arms, legs, and eyes crossed that we'll see the light and calmer winds some day soon!